Suggested Steps to Take If You Have Been Injured

 Time is of the essence in all personal injury cases for many reasons.
 If appropriate medical conditions are not being diagnosed and are left untreated, the condition could worsen.
 In addition, Georgia has a statute of limitations on personal injury cases which bars recovery after the statute expires.
 In simple terms, this means that if you wait too long to resolve your case, recovery can never be obtained.
 Furthermore, the insurance company will begin their attempt to minimize the recovery on your case immediately after your injury occurs.
 You need someone on your side with experience who will ensure you receive fair and just financial compensation and the justice you need and deserve.
-Mr. Branch will do everything the law allows in order to make sure you are cared for as you would expect from family.
+Our skilled Athens personal injury lawyer is prepared to do everything the law allows in order to make sure you are cared for as you would expect from family.